-The technique was originally described in the book “Relax and Win: Championship Performance” by Lloyd Bud Winter, first published in 1981.
-But it recently came back into the limelight thanks to a viral TikTok video from Justin Agustin, a fitness coach with over 1.7 million TikTok followers.
-His video, which walks you through how to perform the technique, has racked up over 10 million views since it was posted in January.
+The two-minute technique was originally described in the book “Relax and Win: Championship Performance” by Lloyd Bud Winter, first published in 1981.
+It recently came back into the limelight thanks to a 2018 viral TikTok video from Justin Agustin, a fitness coach with over 1.9 million TikTok followers.

 What is the military sleep method?

-In the video, Agustin says the trick was developed in the military, as a way for soldiers to fall asleep anywhere, anytime.
+Agustin said in his TikTok that the trick was developed in the military, as a way for soldiers to fall asleep anywhere, anytime.
 The tactic allows you “to calm your body and systematically relax and shut down each part of your body from head to toe, literally,” he said, by following these steps: